Independent Medical Exams for L&I Claims

 What is an Independent Medical Exam?

-- Have someone accompany you to the examination—preferably your attorney, a professional appointed by your attorney, or a nurse.
+- Have someone accompany you to the examination—preferably your significant other or trusted friend, a professional appointed by your attorney, or a nurse.
 The accompanying person should take detailed notes or make an audio recording of the exam.
-Audio recordings are especially useful since they can prevent scenarios in which the IME doctor omits facts relevant to your case.
-In some cases, however, the use of recording devices is prohibited (workers’ compensation regulations, for example, do not allow the independent medical examination to be recorded).

 - Be aware that you may be under observation at all times, from the moment you get out of your car in the parking lot until you leave the premises.
 The IME physician will be looking for any signs that cause suspicion or that contradict your claim to an injury.
-If you spring out of your car or a waiting room chair, the doctor may testify that you are not experiencing pain.
-In addition, some independent medical examiners set up scenarios that catch patients off-guard; for instance, a doctor may drop something or make a sudden movement that triggers the patient to quickly turn his or her head.
+Some independent medical examiners set up scenarios that catch patients off-guard; for instance, a doctor may drop something or make a sudden movement that triggers the patient to quickly turn his or her head.

 - Do not sign any paperwork other than the sign-in sheet.